CrossRef/event-data-user-guide/event-data-manual.md

 TODO

-- timestamp avilable for all works useful for knowing when a DOI might have first been queried against.
+- timestamp avilable for all Research Objects useful for knowing when a DOI might have first been queried against.

 ## Software

 All the software involved in running Crossref Event Data is open source and available to the public.
 Crossref will publish a detailed log of every piece of software that is running at what version and update it when the new versions are deployed.
 This will allow auditors to know precisely which combinations of software were running at a given point in time.

+## Upstream services

+TODO

+- will attempt to draw attention to interruptions to upstream services, but no commitment to rigorous interpretation

+## audits.eventdata.crossref.org

+TODO

+ - version numbers and reversal datasets

 # Sources {#sources}